 I was working as a PhD candidate (research assistant) at University of Zurich, supervised by Prof. Harald C. Gall.
 Before that, I obtained my master’s degree in machine learning, at KTH Royal Institute of Technology, supervised by Prof. Martin Monperrus.
 Further, I completed the bachelor’s study in computer science (the elite class), at Shandong University, supervised by Prof. Jun Ma.

 My research interests are on the intersection between software engineering and machine learning.
-The focus is adapting the idea of program repair to language models, namely LM repair.
-If you are seeking any forms of academic cooperation, welcome to contact me via email.
+The focus is adapting the idea of program repair to language models, namely LM Repair.
+If you are seeking any forms of academic communication, welcome to contact me via email.

 🔥 News